tomcuel/Upgraded_C_Chess_Engine/README.md

 #### .c file
 * will not include the header, but it will be commented to know what are the things done inside the different functions
-* code structure : (spacing the code to make it easy to copy and to understand)
+* code structure : (spacing and commenting the code to make it easy to copy and to understand)

 ```c
 #include "filename.h"